Wall Street Pummels 17 Education & Technology Group Inc. (YQ) After Recent Earnings Report

 Morgan Stanley, on the other hand, stated in their research note that they expect to see YQ reach a price target of $3.
 The rating they have provided for YQ stocks is “Underweight” according to the report published on June 16th, 2021.

-During the last 5 trading sessions, YQ fell by -5.89%, which changed the moving average for the period of 200-days by -93.43% in comparison to the 20-day moving average, which settled at $0.8811.
-In addition, 17 Education & Technology Group Inc. saw -93.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, YQ rose by +2.54%, which changed the moving average for the period of 200-days by -93.11% in comparison to the 20-day moving average, which settled at $0.8502.
+In addition, 17 Education & Technology Group Inc. saw -93.54% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for YQ